 If you have a chronic heart or lung condition – such as asthma or chronic obstructive pulmonary disease (COPD) – be sure to be extra careful, as the haze could worsen its effects.

-Should these symptoms worsen, seek medical help at your local clinic or A&E department.
+Should these symptoms worsen, seek medical help at your local clinic or Urgent Care Centre (UCC).

 How can I tell if the haze is severe?